Internet.org, Zero Rating and Net Neutrality- Why India is overreacting to Internet.org

 “Net neutrality is the principle that Internet service providers and governments should treat all data on the Internet equally, not discriminating or charging differentially by user, content, site, platform, application, type of attached equipment, or mode of communication” To put it in simple words, net neutrality is the principle that everything on the internet should be treated equally.
 Governments have various laws that enforce net neutrality in their respective countries.
 This prevents ISPs from acting as gatekeepers for the information available on the internet.
 Throttling a web service, slowing down a web service, charging additionally for a web service or charging less are all acts of discrimination and fall against the concept of net neutrality.

 How Zero Rating affects net neutrality?

-Zero rating contradicts net neutrality by discriminating the charges levied for data consumption.
+Zero-rating contradicts net neutrality by discriminating against the charges levied for data consumption.
 Since a service is provided free of charge and the service provider pays the ISP to make it free, it affects other companies providing the same service, which is fundamentally anti-competitive.
 Moreover, people have no control over choosing the service that is offered free of charge.
-Hence, it is the ISP who decides which service is provided free, distorting users’ choice in favour of a particular service.
+Hence, it is the ISP who decides which service is provided free, distorting users’ choice in favor of a particular service.

 How does it work?

 Internet.org functions by collaborating with telecommunication providers and providing data free through them.
 Service providers can join internet.org by meeting the requirements and can provide their service free of charge to the clients.
 No service provider makes a payment to join nor does Facebook pay the network provider to provide free internet.
 Instead, the service providers modify their websites extensively to be data efficient so that the telecommunication provider does not incur huge losses.
 Facebook, for instance, does not show photos or videos in their free Facebook service, thus reducing data usage.